JohnEdwa/RTAutoSprintExtended/Readme.md

  * Added REX, Acrid and Loader, fixed Commando, Huntress, Engi not being allowed to autosprint during some skills they are able to.
  * MUL-T primary weapons autosprint when possible.
  * Added Engi M2 config option.
- * Removed the useless Spriting crosshair.
+ * Removed the useless sprinting crosshair.

 `4478858.1.0` - Initial Version (Based on 1.0.5), fixed, and added Artificer flamethrower config.